Falmouth

 Friends and Family

 Spectators are welcome, but they must stay off of all paved road surfaces during the event.
-They are not allowed within the transition area (exception: parents and families of younger (18 and under) school athletes).
+They are not allowed within the transition area.

 Have a friend or loved one who wants to be “part of the action”?